samsoncsyu7777/samson-react-native-educational-app/README.md

 3. How you use React features
 4. How well the guidelines provided were followed

-# Assessment: Pokedex
+# Assessment: Trivia App
 Your goal is to create a very basic Pokedex.
 We will use the data provided by https://pokeapi.co.